kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_3.md

 Record the time in the spreadsheet table.
 In general, typing the command ```time``` before other commands will help you check how long the computation took.*

-**Optional steps**

-If you have time you can investigate the influence of the flags on the assembly time and results. '--careful' flag uses *'bowtie'* tool to map the reads back to the contigs and check for errors due to bad quality sequences and correct these errors.
-This results in longer assembly times but should improve the results, especially for reads that were not pre-processed.
-SPAdes can handle single-cell genomic data that is known to be highly biased in terms of sequence coverage along the length of the genome by using the '--sc' flag.

 ## 3.3b.
 Assemble your data Using IDBA-UD